DCHHV/dchhv.github.io/schedule/schedule.md

 <br/>

 ## Meetup Schedule
+With DEF CON 28 Safe Mode, we’re introducing a new-old idea, meetups.
+We have found over the years that some of the best content in our village came about organically.
+A couple of like minded hackers happened to be in the same place when the right topic came up, and suddenly a ton of good information is flying around and a crowd is assembling.
+Rather than wait for these random events, we thought we could create a space and a time for specific topics and see how it goes.

-With DEF CON 28 Safe Mode, we're adding a heavy focus on meetups.
-Where there is either a led discusson or an open group of people with a common interest.
+In some cases we have someone with interest to seed the discussion, others there is just a topic and an invite for people with a common interest.
 These take place in both text and voice chat.
 Some of them are repeated multiple times throughout DEF CON 28 Safe Mode in order to allow attendees from around the world to participate.
 While not all are repeated, we encourage you to continue the conversations.
+The meetup is a nexus for finding and starting the conversation.
+A place to meet people with the same interests or challenges and discuss.
+Bring your expertise and your questions.

 ### Friday